Also known as dwarfism or short stature, it occurs when an organism is microscopic.

-- The Oompa Loompa in the movie “Willy Wonka and the Chocolate Factory.”
+- The Oompa Loompa in the film “Willy Wonka and the Chocolate Factory.”

 - Tony Cox in the movie “Bad Santa.”

-- What a couple, reality show on the TLC channel.
+- What a couple, a reality show on the TLC channel.

 - A Song of Ice and Fire (and its television adaptation “Game of Thrones”).